 Science

-CO-ORDINATOR: MRS C KEOGH
+CO-ORDINATOR: MRS C SMITH

 The Science Subject Co-ordinator has created the school's own Scheme of Work, which is sequential and ambitious for all children.